Keep Warner Robins Beautiful

 As an affiliate of Keep America Beautiful, the Litter Survey is an annual requirement.
 Each year board members and volunteers for KWRB conduct a litter survey over the course of two days surveying the amount of litter in specific areas across Warner Robins.
 The data collected is then complied and compared to the previous years.

 Shred Day, Sponsored by Robins Financial Credit Union and Happy Hour, is usually an annual event ordinarily hosted in the spring, where citizens are invited to bring documents they need shredded.
 Shred Monster shred the documents on site for a worry free guarantee!
-In 2021, thanks to the sponsorships mentioned, the event was hosted in April and October, a tradition we hope to continue into 2022.
+In 2021, thanks to the sponsorships mentioned, the event was hosted in April and October,.
+In 2022, our spring shred day was hosted in April and our fall shred day is just around the corner in September!

 Rivers Alive- November, 5th 2022 9:00 a.m. at Wellston Trail